Paul Pogba's brother in custody in alleged extortion case

 French officials say soccer star Paul Pogba’s brother is in police custody along with four other people as part of an extortion investigation

-French officials said Wednesday that soccer star Paul Pogba’s brother was in police custody along with four other people as part of an investigation into alleged efforts to extort millions of euros from the World Cup winner and Juventus midfielder.
+Paul Pogba’s brother was in police custody on Wednesday according to French officials amid an ongoing investigation into alleged efforts to extort millions of euros from the France and Juventus midfielder.

+French officials state Matthias Pogba is among five people in police custody as part of the investigation, which has rocked French football in recent weeks in the run-up to their World Cup defence in Qatar in November.

-Mathias Pogba came to see Paris police about the probe Wednesday afternoon and was held for questioning, according to an official close to the investigation.
+Pogba’s brother, a former Guinea international with spells at Wrexham, Crewe Alexandra and Partick Thistle, was subsequently held for questioning on Wednesday after arriving to speak to police about the probe, according to an official close to the investigation.

 The Paris prosecutor’s office opened an investigation last month into allegations that Paul Pogba — who scored one of France's goals in the 2018 World Cup final — was the target of an extortion plot by his brother and childhood friends demanding 13 million euros ($13 million) from him.